Reversible reaction: History

 Until then, chemical reactions were thought to always proceed in one direction.
 Berthollet reasoned that the excess of salt in the lake helped push the "reverse" reaction towards the formation of sodium carbonate.

-In 1864, Waage and Guldberg formulated their law of mass action which quantified Berthollet's observation.
+In 1864, Peter Waage and Cato Maximilian Guldberg formulated their law of mass action which quantified Berthollet's observation.
 Between 1884 and 1888, Le Chatelier and Braun formulated Le Chatelier's principle, which extended the same idea to a more general statement on the effects of factors other than concentration on the position of the equilibrium.

 Reaction kinetics

 For the reversible reaction A⇌B, the forward step A→B has a rate constant $k_1$ and the backwards step B→A has a rate constant $k_{-1}$.
 The concentration of A obeys the following differential equation:

 If we consider that the concentration of product B at anytime is equal to the concentration of reactants at time zero minus the concentration of reactants at time $t$, we can set up the following equation: